There have been more dramatic changes in the retail industry this century than RuPaul’s costumes in an episode of Drag Race.

 Gymshark is the perfect example of such a brand taking the retail industry by storm.

 Founded in 2012 by school friends Ben Francis and Lewis Morgan, who initially distributed bodybuilding supplements to their online customers, they soon turned to produce their own fitness wear range, all sewn on a machine in Ben’s parents’ garage and made to order.
+Today the company is valued at more than £1 billion.

+Non-reliant on third-party retailers, wholesalers or any other middle person, D2C brands like Gymshark can focus on customer relationships and ensure their products specifically meet shoppers’ needs.
 Keeping product ranges more niche is a smart move as, not only is less choice often a good thing, but it also means customers will likely return again and again to a specialist brand if their experience has been a positive one.
+And despite their seemingly faceless approach, D2C retailers are becoming increasingly creative in finding ways to meet customers IRL (look that up if you are over 40) through engaging pop-ups and other live activations.

 Weighing it up